- Details

 1888.
 The C&NW was the first railroad to replace the old-fashioned eight-ton ore cars with the new twenty and twenty-five-ton "gondola" cars.
 The large cars are much more quickly and economically handled than the small ones, and will soon be adopted by all roads hauling ore.
 [DFP-1888-0526]

 1891.
-Built the Paint River Railway (construction railroad) from Crystal Falls to Hemlock Mine, sold to C&NW same year.
+The Paint River Railway (s construction railroad) is built from Crystal Falls to Hemlock Mine near Amasa, which is sold to C&NW same year.

 1891.
-The Escanaba, Iron Mountain and Western Railroad (Schlesinger Road) is built from Loop Line Junction (near Antoine) east to North Escanaba.
+The Escanaba, Iron Mountain and Western Railroad (known as the "Schlesinger Road") is built from Loop Line Junction (near Antoine) east to North Escanaba.
 It is leased to C&NW in the same year and known as their "Ore Line".
-Merged into C&NW in 1947.
+The company was merged into C&NW in 1947.

 1899.
-The arrangement between the CM&StP and the DSS&A, by which the former gains entrance into Houghton, Calumet and other copper country towns, and also into Marquette, has created quite a stir in the upper peninsula.
+The arrangement between the Chicago, Milwaukee & St. Paul (CM&StP) and the DSS&A, by which the former gains entrance into Houghton, Calumet and other copper country towns, and also into Marquette, has created quite a stir in the upper peninsula.
 The St. Paul road is to use the South Shore's tracks from Champion to the copper country and those of the Republic branch to Marquette.
 St. Paul trains are now running through from Chicago and Milwaukee to the points named without change.

 A well informed railroad man says that the alliance between the two roads means some more railroad building in Gogebic, Ontonagon and Houghton counties, and that too, at a very early date.
 "Do you think that the North-Western is going to sit around and see the other fellows get all that rich traffic of the copper country?
 The North-Western isn't built that way.
 First thing you know, the C&NW will extend its Choate branch, which ends in the woods twenty odd miles north of Watersmeet, to Ewen, six miles distant, and then run it across country to Rockland or Greenland, a distance of only 25 miles from Choate.
 A traffic arrangement with the new Copper Range railroad, now nearing completion, would give the C&NW entrance into Houghton and Calumet.
 Something of the kind will be done next year - see if it isn't."